MIAnalyzer/MIA/docs/source/applications/segmentation.rst

 Tools
 -----

 By selecting the |drag| tool you can always switch to the drag tool to zoom and change the field of view.
+Press the :kbd:`Spacebar` to toggle between drag tool and the last selected tool.

 Use the |draw| tool to label objects with freehand labelling.
 While pressing the :kbd:`left_mouse` you can label target objects in the image.